pmbryant/typepad-replace/README.md

 links had not been converted to local refs.

 The 'downloads' folder contains the image links (larger images opened on separate page) that were not downloaded via wget.
-The links in the html pages have not been updated and still refer to pmbryant.typepad.com.
+The page links to those images have been disabled pending potential further work.